Academic Eligibility (NCAA Bylaw 14)

 (5) Health/medical insurance;

-training/practice site at the beginning of the season and from training/practice site to home at the end of season);
+(6) Transportation (expenses to and from practice competition, cost of transportation from home to training/practice site at the beginning of the season and from training/practice site to home at the end of season);

 (7) Medical treatment and physical therapy;

 (8) Facility usage; (Revised: 4/24/03)